tatsuyafujisaki/script-cheat-sheet/README.md

 ```

 # Zsh
-## How to keep a background job running even after Terminal is closed
+## How to keep a background job running even after Zsh is closed
 ```shell
 <command> &|
 ```